Aygran/PowerShell-Infrastructure/README.md

 # AD Users Last 30 Days -
   A very simple script that will generate a report of the most recent AD users created over the last 30 days.
 You can edit the script for a larger time frame, more or less properties, or even adjust the Export-CSV to HTML if you'd like.

+# Delete After X Days -
+  A script designed to do exactly as intended.
+This one-liner will delete anything in the desired folder path that's older than the amount of days set.
+Easy to setup as an automated task as well to automate you're cleaning duties.